Concerned about radicalisation

 What is Channel?

-There is no fixed profile of a terrorist, so there is no defined threshold to determine whether an individual is at risk of being drawn into terrorism.
-However, signs that extremist views are being adopted can be used to assess whether the offer of early support should be made.
+There is no fixed profile of a terrorist.
+Therefore there is no defined standard to spot someone who is being drawn into terrorism.
+But when someone begins to adopt extremist views early support should be provided.

-Unlike mainstream safeguarding for adults and children, there is no threshold to make a Prevent referral for an individual to access assessment and specialist support.
+Unlike mainstream safeguarding there is no threshold to make a Prevent referral.
 There may be cases that require a safeguarding response in conjunction with Prevent.